IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/docs/README.rst

 ::

-5. Train the ensembler on validation data
+5. Train the ensembler on  neighbours data

 ::